Electric field device joins forces with cancer drugs in early trial

 Summary

 This early-phase study tests a wearable device that creates electric fields (tumor treating fields) combined with either cabozantinib or a chemo-immunotherapy pair (nab-paclitaxel and atezolizumab) in people with advanced solid tumors in the abdomen or chest.
-The goal is to see if the combination is safe and can help control cancer growth.
-About 43 adults whose cancer has spread or hasn't responded to standard treatments will participate.
+The goal is to find the safest dose and see if the combination helps control cancer growth.
+About 43 adults whose cancer has spread or not responded to standard treatment will participate.

 Disclaimer